bevyengine/rfcs/rfcs/45-stageless.md

 We could store these in a resource in the `World`.
 Unfortunately, this seriously impacts the ergonomics of running schedules in exclusive systems due to borrow checker woes.

-Storing the schedules in the `App` alleviates this, as exclusive systems are now just ordinary systems: `&mut World` is compatible with `&mut Schedules`!
+Storing the schedules in the `App` alleviates this, as exclusive systems are now just ordinary systems: `&mut World` is compatible with `&Schedules`!

 ## Should if-needed ordering constraints be transitive?